jamierpond/madea.blog/headless-madea.md

 ## Case Study: The Code Golf Blog

-We challenged ourselves: how minimal can a functional blog get?
+I challenged myself: how minimal can a functional blog get?

 The result was `blog.pond.audio`.
 Same `madea-blog-core` package, stripped to the bones.